z-classic/node-stratum-pool/README.md

     "rewardRecipients": {
         "n37vuNFkXfk15uFnGoVyHZ6PYQxppD3QqK": 1.5, //1.5% goes to pool op
         "mirj3LtZxbSTharhtXvotqtJXUY7ki5qfx": 0.5, //0.5% goes to a pool co-owner

-        /* 0.1% donation to NOMP.
-This pubkey can accept any type of coin, please leave this in your config to help support NOMP development. */ "22851477d63a085dbc2398c8430af1c09e7343f6": 0.1
     },

     "blockRefreshInterval": 1000, //How often to poll RPC daemons for new blocks, in milliseconds